Huang-Libo/Notebook/iOS/Alamofire/Usage.md

 - `Accept-Language`, which defaults to up to the top 6 preferred languages on the system, formatted like `en;q=1.0`, per [RFC 7231 §5.3.5](https://tools.ietf.org/html/rfc7231#section-5.3.5).
 - `User-Agent`, which contains versioning information about the current app.
 For example: `iOS Example/1.0 (com.alamofire.iOS-Example; build:1; iOS 13.0.0) Alamofire/5.0.0`, per [RFC 7231 §5.5.3](https://tools.ietf.org/html/rfc7231#section-5.5.3).

 If you need to customize these headers, a custom `URLSessionConfiguration` should be created, the `headers` property updated, and the configuration applied to a new `Session` instance.

 Use `URLSessionConfiguration.af.default` to customize your configuration while keeping Alamofire's default headers.

 ## Response Validation

 By default, Alamofire treats any completed request to be successful, regardless of the content of the response.
-Calling `validate()` before a response handler causes an error to be generated if the response had an unacceptable status code or MIME type.
+Calling `validate()` before a response handler causes an error to be generated if the response had an unacceptable *status code* or *MIME type*.

 ### Automatic Validation